How to improve your cat’s diet in 5 simple steps, according to a vet

 By mid-week, you should be feeding a 50:50 mixture of new and old food, and by the end of the week your cat should be fully transitioned to the new food.
 If even this approach seems too stressful for your cat, consider extending the transition period to ten days or even two weeks.
 By transitioning gradually, you should be able to minimize the effects that can be associated with a sudden food change.

 Among the chief culprits are caffeine drinks, chocolate, onions, garlic, grapes, and milk.
-Be sure to read our guide to human foods that are poisonous to cats and, when in doubt, stick to cat food.
+Be sure to read our guide to human foods that are poisonous to cats and, when in doubt, stick to the best wet cat food or best dry cat food!

 Like people, cats all have unique personalities and unique nutritional needs.
 It’s difficult to recommend a one-size-fits-all approach when it comes to your cat’s diet.
 That said, following the above guidelines will go a long way towards ensuring your cat’s health and safety.